sparrowcode/sparrowcode.io-content/en/tutorials/product-page-optimization-alternative-icons.md

 ## Settings in Target.

 You need Xcode 13 or higher.
-Select the app targetet and go to the `Build Settings` tab.
+Select the app targeted and go to the `Build Settings` tab.
 In the search, type `App Icon` and you will see the `Asset Catalog Compiler` section.

 ![Settings in target](https://cdn.ivanvorobei.by/websites/sparrowcode.io/product-page-optimization-alternative-icons/adding-settings-to-target.png)